craigtp/PersonalStudy/TrainingCourses.md

 Pluralsight | Strategies for Microservice Scalability and Availability in ASP.NET Core               | 06 March 2021
 Dometrain   | Getting Started Event Sourcing in .NET                                                 | 05 January 2025
-Dometrain   | From Zero to Hero From Microservices To Modular Monoliths                              | 12 January 2025
+Dometrain   | From Zero to Hero From Microservices To Modular Monoliths                              | 12 January 2025 Dometrain   | From Zero to Hero Jetbrains Rider                                                      | 23 January 2025